Embrace the winter spirit with these cozy cold-weather recipes.

 Check out a few of my highest-rated cocktail recipes.

-The Brandywine Sour is a brandy and dessert wine-based cocktail recipe that was created by Nick Mautone.
-This variation was adapted from his book The
+The Agua Caliente is a tequila-based cocktail recipe that was created in the 1900s.
+This variation was adapted from The Art of Vintage Cocktails by

 Get geeky with these cocktail recipes inspired by fictional worlds.